Best Resources for Codependency Recovery

 The most accessible guide to understanding how family-of-origin wounds show up in adult patterns and relationships.
 See also: the connection between enmeshment trauma and adult codependency.

-Childhood emotional neglect — the invisible wound of what didn’t happen for you — is at the root of so many of the patterns I see in driven and ambitious women: the relentless self-sufficiency, the difficulty identifying your own needs, the persistent sense that something is missing.
+Childhood emotional neglect.
+The invisible wound of what didn’t happen for you.
+Is at the root of so many of the patterns I see in driven women: the relentless self-sufficiency, the difficulty identifying your own needs, the persistent sense that something is missing.
 Dr. Webb was the first clinician to name and rigorously describe CEN, and this book offers both the framework to understand it and concrete strategies to begin healing it.
 It’s one of those reads where women say, “I finally have words for something I’ve felt my whole life.”
 Pairs well with our guide to childhood emotional neglect therapy.

 The most readable introduction to adult attachment theory and how early relational patterns drive adult behavior.
 A natural companion to our guide on attachment styles in relationships and what earned security looks like in practice.